University of Western Ontario Faculty of Law

 The University of Western Ontario Faculty of Law, branded as Western Law since 2011, is the law school of Western University in London, Ontario, Canada.
-Founded in 1959, its first Dean was former Supreme Court of Canada justice, the Honourable Ivan Cleveland Rand, who saw the school as developing "in the minds of its students the habit of thinking in terms of the dynamic tradition, in the broadest sense, of our law."
-The current Dean of Law is Erika Chamberlain, former clerk to Supreme Court Justice John C. Major, who began her tenure in May 2017.
+Founded in 1959, its first dean was former Supreme Court of Canada justice, the Honourable Ivan Rand, who saw the school as developing "in the minds of its students the habit of thinking in terms of the dynamic tradition, in the broadest sense, of our law."
+The current dean of Law is Mohamed F. Khimji, who began his tenure in July 2025.

 Facilities

 The law school is situated in the southwest portion of Western's main campus and is housed in the Josephine Spencer Niblett building.
 While the school finds itself in the middle of the university's large campus, the law school is completely self-contained, offering students two lounges, a café, moot court room and library.
 The John and Dotsa Bitove Family Law Library, located on the second floor of the law school, is the central information resource for students and faculty members of the faculty.
 The collection currently includes approximately 193,000 volumes and 45,000 microforms.
 Primary materials include a comprehensive collection of Canadian legislation and law reports, the principal British and American legal sources, and a growing collection of European and other international materials.
 The library also has an excellent collection of legal treatises and periodical literature.